openssl/openssl/doc/designs/thread-api.md

 A build option `default-thread-pool`/`no-default-thread-pool` will be introduced which allows the default thread pool functionality to be compiled out.
-If this functionality is compiled out, OpenSSL can only use multiple threads via a spawning method provided via the application, or via donated threads.
-This is useful for e.g. embedded applications which desire the thread pool functionality but for which OpenSSL lacks the necessary OS support.
+If this functionality is compiled out, another thread pool model must be used.
+Since the default model is the only currently supported model, disabling the default model renders threading functionality unusable.
+As such, there is little reason to use this option instead of `thread-pool/no-thread-pool`, however this option is nonetheless provided for symmetry when additional models are introduced in the future.

 Internals
 ---------